WWE Bad Blood (2003): Background

 The event was held at the Compaq Center in Houston, Texas.

+From May 1995 to February 1999, World Wrestling Entertainment (WWE), at the time known as the World Wrestling Federation (WWF), ran a series of professional wrestling pay-per-view (PPV) events titled In Your House.
+They aired when the promotion was not holding one of its then-five major PPVs (WrestleMania, King of the Ring, SummerSlam, Survivor Series, and Royal Rumble) and were sold at a lower cost.
+Following the St. Valentine's Day Massacre: In Your House event in February 1999, the In Your House branding was retired with the company transitioning to giving each monthly PPV a permanent identity.

-Bad Blood was first held as the 18th In Your House pay-per-view (PPV) in October 1997; In Your House was a series of monthly PPV shows first produced by the then-World Wrestling Federation (WWF, now WWE) in May 1995.
-The In Your House branding was retired following February 1999's St. Valentine's Day Massacre: In Your House event, as the company moved to install permanent names for each of its monthly PPVs.
-After six years, and after the promotion had been renamed to World Wrestling Entertainment (WWE) in early 2002, WWE announced the return of Bad Blood (with the stylization being "Bad" instead of "Badd") as its own PPV event to be held on June 15, 2003, at the Houston, Texas, replacing the previously annual King of the Ring PPV.
-It was also made exclusive to wrestlers of the Raw brand, a storyline subdivision called the brand extension in which the promotion divided its roster into two separate brands, Raw and SmackDown!, where wrestlers were exclusively assigned to perform.
+The 18th In Your House was held as Badd Blood: In Your House in October 1997.
+After six years and after the promotion had been renamed from WWF to WWE in May 2002, WWE reinstated Bad Blood (restylizing "Badd" as "Bad") as its own PPV event to be held on June 15, 2003, at the Compaq Center in Houston, Texas, replacing the previously annual King of the Ring PPV.
+It was also made exclusive to wrestlers of the Raw brand, a storyline subdivision called the brand extension that was introduced in March 2002 in which the promotion divided its roster into two separate brands, Raw and SmackDown!, where wrestlers were exclusively assigned to perform.